CosmoLike/cocoa/README.md

 ### Adding a new modified CAMB <a name="appendix_new_camb"></a>

 Installing a new CAMB code requires a few additional steps to ensure that CAMB scripts use the correct compiler, and Cocoa's shell scripts can compile and link CAMB.
 This section is quite helpful for users that possess a modified version of the Boltzmann code, targeted to a particular extension to the standard model.
+Again, we assume the user opted for the easier *Conda installation* and located the terminal at the folder *where Cocoa was cloned*

-**Step 1 of 10**: go to the Cocoa main folder and start the private environment
+**Step 1 of 10**: Activate Conda environment, go to the Cocoa main folder and start the private python environment

+    $ conda activate cocoa
     $(cocoa) cd ./cocoa/Cocoa
     $(cocoa) source start_cocoa